Updated 23 April, 2025

 + Modi

-Kashmiri is written in the devanagari script by Hindus.
-Muslims use the arabic script.
+Kashmiri is written in the Devanagari script by Hindus.
+Muslims use the Arabic script.
 Due to population migrations, the use of the Devanagari script to write Kashmiri has significantly dwindled, although there are efforts to revive its use, and a number of recent reforms attempted to standardise the orthography.

 कऻशुर